-It is not intended for and will not work for PaaS monitoring or Web analytics.
+Network Watcher isn't intended for and will not work for PaaS monitoring or Web analytics.

-Endpoints can be another virtual machine (VM), a fully qualified domain name (FQDN), a uniform resource identifier (URI), or IPv4 address.
+Endpoints can be another virtual machine (VM), a fully qualified domain name (FQDN), a uniform resource identifier (URI), or an IPv4 address.
 The connection monitor capability monitors communication at a regular interval and informs you of reachability, latency, and network topology changes between the VM and the endpoint.
 For example, you might have a web server VM that communicates with a database server VM.
 Someone in your organization may, unknown to you, apply a custom route or network security rule to the web server or database server VM or subnet.

-If an endpoint becomes unreachable, connection troubleshoot informs you of the reason.
-Potential reasons are a DNS name resolution problem, the CPU, memory, or firewall within the operating system of a VM, or the hop type of a custom route, or security rule for the VM or subnet of the outbound connection.
+If an endpoint becomes unreachable, connection troubleshoot notifies you of the reason.
+Potential reasons are a DNS name resolution problem, the CPU, memory, or firewall within the operating system of a VM, or the hop type of a custom route, or the security rule for the VM or subnet of the outbound connection.
 Learn more about security rules and route hop types in Azure.